-nature.
+The chemical formulae and therefore the weight fractions of many common minerals are somewhat variable in nature.
 By combining elemental and mineralogical data, locally optimized chemical formulae, and hence elemental weight fractions and other log responses may be determined.
-This was achieved using Chevron's proprietary BestRock (Derkowski et al., 2008) program.
-BestRock takes mineral concentrations from X-ray diffraction, bulk rock elemental data from X-ray fluorescence (XRF) or inductively coupled plasma (ICP) and cation exchange capacity as inputs, and uses a non-linear optimizer to solve for the elemental concentration of each mineral.
+This was achieved using Chevron's proprietary BestRock (Derkowski et al. 2008) program.
+BestRock takes mineral concentrations from X-ray diffraction, bulk rock elemental data from X-ray fluorescence (XRF) or inductively coupled plasma (ICP) and cation exchange capacity as inputs, and uses a nonlinear optimizer to solve for the elemental concentration of each mineral.
 Some minerals such as quartz are assumed to have the well known formulae of the pure mineral, while elemental concentrations in minerals such as feldspars and calcium-magnesium carbonates are considered unknown and optimized.

 In this case, there are two intervals with somewhat different mineralogical assemblages, so the program was run twice, to solve separately for the properties above and below 1800 ft measured depth.
 The upper interval is characterized by abundant plagioclase, CaCO3-related minerals, low dawsonite and low quartz.
-The lower interval has low plagioclase, little aragonite and calcite, abundant dawsonite and locally high concentrations of nahcolite.
-See Table 2 for the optimized formulae determined by this process, and Table 3 for the corresponding weight fractions for each element in the minerals.
-Note that these are partial lists-rare minerals such as anatase, apatite, fluorite etc. are omitted from the table.
+The lower interval has low plagioclase little aragonite and calcite, abundant dawsonite and locally high concentrations of nahcolite.
+See Table 2 for the optimized formulae determined by this process, and the corresponding weight fractions for each element in the minerals.
+Note that these are partial lists-rare minerals such as anatase, apatites, fluorite etc. are omitted from the table.

 It is unrealistic to distinguish minerals such as calcite and aragonite from wireline logs, so these were lumped together, leaving a total of 12 minerals to solve for with eight elemental yields (Si, Al, Ca, Mg, K, Fe, S and Na), plus the separately determined organic matter estimate, and the implied unity equation.
-This is an under-determined situation that may be addressed by either solving for fewer minerals, by ignoring the less abundant, or by using additional log data.
+This is an under-determined situation that may be addressed by eigenvalue of the second statement of the second statemen ther solving for fewer minerals, by ignoring the less abundant, or by using additional log data.

-Additional elements-for example thorium and uranium from natural spectral gamma, and titanium and gadolinium from the ECS were found not to correlate with the more abundant minerals, and so were not considered.
+Additional elements-for example thorium and uranium from spectral gamma, and titanium and gadolinium from the ECS were found not to correlate with the more abundant minerals, and so were not considered.